RMIT University | Melbourne | Australia

 This forum aims to provide a platform for you to share examples of work underway or completed, celebrate excellent projects, exchange ideas, gain feedback from recent graduates, researchers, educators and build relationships with experts and emerging practitioners in Service Design.
 It supports both oral presentations and showing work in the form of a poster.
 Prizes will be given for best poster and best presentation.

 Please submit a 250-word abstract and indicate whether you wish to exhibit a poster or oral presentation (or both) that speak to one or more of the conference themes – Tensions, Paradoxes, Plurality.
 The abstract should include:

 Follow ServDes. conference paper template for formatting

 For those who would like to present a poster, please also include a screen-resolution draft of your poster in your submission as well as any other visuals (sketches, prototypes, data vis, mapping, images of work) that relate to your abstract.
 Please make sure that copyright is sought prior to submission, if the image is not your own.
 If the submission contains images of people, please obtain permission by those to make them public.

-Your submission should be A4 PDF (no bigger than 5MB) and uploaded to the ServDes. conference submission system by 1st December.
+Your submission should be A4 PDF (no bigger than 5MB) and uploaded to the ServDes. conference submission system by the extended deadline of 15th January, 2020 Eastern Standard Time (EST).
 Please note, once your poster has been accepted, we will provide you with specific instructions regarding submission of poster artwork.

 All accepted Student Forum abstracts and posters and will be published in the conference proceedings